swirlai/swirl-search/docs/DOCKER_SETUP.md

 <br/>

-# SWIRL SEARCH 1.1 DOCKER SETUP
+# DOCKER SETUP for SWIRL 1.3

-:warning: Warning: as of the current version of the containerization-wip branch, the SWIRL database is instantly and unrecoverably deleted if you shut down the container.
+:warning: Warning: when using docker the SWIRL database is instantly and irrevocably deleted upon container shutdown!

+Please [contact support](#support) for a docker image suitable for production deployment.

 <br/>